Improved Tree Sparsifiers in Near-Linear Time: Overview of Our Results and Techniques

 \subsection{Certifying a Tree Cut-Sparsifier Versus Certifying a Tree Flow-Sparsifier}

 Our construction follows a recursive partitioning algorithm which takes as input a cluster $S\subseteq V$ and partitions it to sub-clusters $S_1,\ldots,S_t$.
-Applying this algorithm recursively gives a laminar decomposition of the set $V$, which naturally corresponds to a tree $T$.
+Applying this algorithm recursively gives a laminar decomposition of the set $V$, which naturally corresponds to a hierarchical tree $T$ (see Remark~\ref{remark:hierarchical-trees}).
 The root of $T$ corresponds to the set $V$ while the leaves correspond to individual vertices $v\in V$.
-As is standard in tree flow-sparsifier algorithms, the weight of an edge $(S, P(S))$ in $T$ between the node corresponding to the cluster $S$ and its parent $P(S)$ is $\capacity_G(S, V\setminus S)$.
+The weight of an edge $(S, P_T(S))$ in $T$, between the node corresponding to the cluster $S$ and its parent $P_T(S)$ is $\capacity_G(S, V\setminus S)$.

 Consider first the task of certifying that such a tree $T$ is a flow-sparsifier.
 We can do this by showing that the congestion of routing a demand matrix $Q$ in $T$ is comparable to the congestion of routing $Q$ in $G$.
-Note that by choosing the capacities of the tree edges as we did, the inequality $\congestion_T(Q)\le\congestion_G(Q)$ is immediate: we route the multi-commodity flow problem $Q$ in $T$ trivially along the unique path between each pair of vertices.
-If the flow problem can be routed in $G$ with congestion $c$, then by Fact~\ref{fact:congestion_implies_respecting_cut} it must be that, for every sub-cluster $S\in V_T$, the cut $(S, V\setminus S)$ $c$-respects $Q$: $\frac{\capacity(S, V\setminus S)}{\dem_Q(S, V\setminus S)} \ge c$.
-The demand across each cut $(S, V\setminus S)$ corresponds exactly to the total amount of flow routed along the edge $(S, P(S))$ in the tree, so this ensures that the flow problem can be routed in the tree with congestion $c$.
+Note that by choosing the capacities of the tree edges as we did, the inequality $\congestion_T(Q)\le\congestion_G(Q)$ is immediate: we route the demand matrix $Q$ in $T$ trivially along the unique path between each pair of vertices.
+If the flow problem can be routed in $G$ with congestion $c$, then by Fact~\ref{fact:congestion_implies_respecting_cut} it must be that, for every sub-cluster $S\in V_T$, the cut $(S, V\setminus S)$ $\frac{1}{c}$-respects $Q$: $\frac{\capacity(S, V\setminus S)}{\dem_Q(S, V\setminus S)} \ge \frac{1}{c}$.
+The demand across each cut $(S, V\setminus S)$ corresponds exactly to the total amount of flow routed along the edge $(S, P_T(S))$ in the tree, so the way the edge capacities in $T$ are assigned ensures that the flow problem can be routed in the tree with congestion $c$.
 Therefore, when building a tree flow-sparsifier, our goal is to choose the tree such that the reverse inequality $\congestion_G(Q)\le\alpha\cdot\congestion_T(Q)$ also holds.
-This means that given a demand matrix $Q$ which can be routed in $T$ we have to show how to route it in $G$ with similar congestion. $Q$ being routable in $T$ means that all cuts $(S, V\setminus S)$, for $S\in V_T$, respect $Q$.
-Therefore, the intuition is that we look to include in the tree the sub-clusters which best capture the cut structure of the graph, in the sense that any demand matrix $Q$ respected by them can be routed in $G$.
+This means that given demands $Q$ which can be routed in $T$ we have to show how to route $Q$ in $G$ with similar congestion. $Q$ being routable in $T$ means that only for every $S\in V_T$, the cut $(S, V\setminus S)$ in $G$, respects $Q$.
+Therefore, the intuition is that we look to include in the tree the sub-clusters which best capture the cut structure of the graph, in the sense that any demands respected by them can be routed in $G$.